Location: Prayagraj (formerly the Allahabad District) / State of Tamil Nadu

 To help educate, train and build the financial capacity of highly vulnerable girls and women in semi-rural villages in northern India, donate today.

-Empowering Prison Inmates and Families
+Project Two: Empowering Prison Inmates and Families

 Chennai is a city on the Bay of Bengal in the south-east of India, and is the capital of the state of Tamil Nadu.
 The city is home to a museum showcasing the city’s roots as a British military garrison and East India Company trading outpost, when it was still called Madras.
 The Tamils form the majority of the population and more than 40% of the families live below the poverty line.
 Petty crime, especially theft of personal property, is common, particularly on trains or buses, but for foreigners it is one of the safest cities in India.